 In most cases, a nurse’s salary can support two people, at least temporarily.
 While you are focused on your short-term assignments, your partner can take control of the travel arrangements.
 This includes planning the move, securing housing, and organizing the itinerary of what to do on your days off.
 Working as a pair can be enjoyable when both of you have responsibilities that help you both thrive, no matter where you end up residing.

 While you earn money as a travel nurse, your partner can work a job like Uber, Postmates, or Wag.
 This will keep your spouse occupied, you’ll have more money coming into the household, and these on-demand positions can be filled practically anywhere.

 Most nursing school programs only require a couple of years to gain certification.
 If nursing appeals to your partner, have them enroll while you support the two of you on your elevated income.
 Even if your partner has to remain behind for a bit, absence tends to make the heart grow fonder, as they say.
 Before you know it, both of you will be certified, allowing you both to work and reap the rewards as a travel nursing pair.

 Find a Skilled and Motivated Recruiter

-The best way to get started as a traveling nurse is to partner with a medical staffing company like ProLink Staffing.
-When you become a partner of ProLink, you get paired with a recruiter who is ready to match your skills and career goals to the hospital of your choice.
+The best way to get started as a traveling nurse is to partner with a medical staffing company like ProLink Healthcare.
+When you become a partner of ProLink Healthcare, you get paired with a recruiter who is ready to match your skills and career goals to the hospital of your choice.
 You can find the most lucrative assignments and gain industry knowledge, helping you ace interviews and negotiate contracts to your ultimate benefit.
 Get started now by calling to speak to a dedicated account manager and enjoy all the benefits that come with travel nursing as a couple - (866)777-3704.